 Baked Latkes (v, gf)

-Latkes are my ultimate weakness, but I’ve always dreaded the long and smoky process of frying them.
-My love for latkes is so strong though, that I had to come up with an easier path to that crispy, golden potato goodness.
+Latkes are our ultimate weakness, but we’ve always dreaded the long and smoky process of frying them.
+Our love for latkes is so strong though, that we had to come up with an easier path to that crispy, golden potato goodness.
 These baked latkes are SO much easier to make than the traditional fried kind, since the oven does all the main work for you.
-The flavor and texture are not compromised one bit, I promise.
+The flavor and texture are not compromised one bit, we promise.
 The recipe also includes a beet salad with an avocado mayo, which is to die for.

 This whole meal comes together in one oven, all at the same time.
 The veggies are roasted in a mustard-miso sauce for extra savoriness and crispiness, which goes so well with the tart and sweet cranberry sauce.